Current position: UNE Postdoctoral Research Fellow, University of New England.

 Luck GW, Spooner PG, Watson DM, Watson SJ, Saunders ME (2014) Interactions between almond plantations and native ecosystems: lessons learned from north-western Victoria.
 Ecological Management and Restoration.

 Saunders ME, Luck GW, Mayfield MM (2013) Almond orchards with living ground cover host more wild insect pollinators.
 Journal of Insect Conservation. [blog post]

 Saunders ME, Luck GW (2013) Pan trap catches of pollinator insects vary with habitat.
-Australian Journal of Entomology.
+Australian Journal of Entomology. [blog post]

 Dhileepan K, Trevino M, Bayliss D, Saunders M, Shortus M, McCarthy J, Snow EL, Walter GH (2010) Introduction and establishment of Carvalhotingis visenda (Hemiptera: Tingidae) as a biological control agent for cat’s claw creeper Macfadyena unguis-cati (Bignoniaceae) in Australia.
 Biological Control.